Type II topoisomerase: Strand passage

 Type IIA topoisomerase operates through a "two-gate" mechanism (though this is a historical notation), a mechanism supported by biochemistry as well as by structural work.

 A strand of DNA, called the gate, or G-segment, is bound by a central DNA-binding gate (DNA-gate).
 A second strand of DNA, called the transport, or T-segment, is captured by the dimerization of the N-terminal ATPase domain (the ATPase-gate) when two molecules of ATP bind.
 Hydrolysis of ATP and release of an inorganic phosphate leads to the cleavage of the G-segment, as the catalytic tyrosines form a covalent phosphotyrosine bond with the 5' end of the DNA.
 This creates a four-base overhang and a double-stranded break in the G-segment.
 As the DNA-binding gate separates, the T-segment is transferred through the G-segment.
 The G-segment is sealed, leading to the C-terminal gate (or C-gate) to open, allowing for the release of the T-segment.
 Release of product ADP leads to a reset of the system, and allows a second T-segment to be captured.

 Type IIB topoisomerases operate through a similar fashion, except that the protein forms a two-base overhang in the G-segment and the C-terminal gate is completely missing.

 DNA cleavage

 In the strand passage mechanism, the cleavage of DNA is key to allow the T-segment to transfer through the G-segment.
 The mechanism of DNA cleavage by type IIA topoisomerases has recently been the focus of many biochemical and structural biology studies.

 Catenation

 Catenation is the process by which two circular DNA strands are linked together like chain links.
 This occurs after DNA replication, where two single strands are catenated and can still replicate but cannot separate into the two daughter cells.
-As type II topoisomerses break a double strand, they can fix this state (type I topoisomerases could do this only if there were already a single-strand nick), and the correct chromosome number can remain in daughter cells.
+As type II topoisomerases break a double strand, they can fix this state (type I topoisomerases could do this only if there were already a single-strand nick), and the correct chromosome number can remain in daughter cells.
 Linear DNA in eukaryotes is so long they can be thought of as being without ends; type II topoisomerases are needed for the same reason.